 The couple behind the reception of my hotel are both sporting a T-shirt that says Manager.
 They are in their mid-forties, I learn.
 Are both of you the manager?
 I ask.
 I'm doing the administrative work, the woman says, my husband is the captain of the speed boat that goes to the Ballestas Islands.
 I'm doing this now for 30 years, every day, the captain says and adds, I was born in a boat.
 No, you were not, his wife says.

 At the bus station I hear an announcement that the bus will be thirty minutes late.
-Are delays a regular occurence?
+Are delays a regular occurrence?
 I ask.
 Almost all of them are late, I'm told, one in three thousand is not.
 Mine departs late and arrives early.

 No comments: